deej-tsn/user-auth/backend/README.md

 # Backend

+The role of the server can be seperated into approxiately 3 overlapping functions.

+Route data from database to frontend server.

 ### Libraries
 This server is written in Golang using several libraries for sending and receiving HTTP requests, communicating with database, handling encryption.